EmilioF17/MastersProjects/README.md

 ## Overview
 This repository includes ten projects I completed while enrolled in a Master's in Data Science.
 Each folder in this repository includes an R or Python file, a PDF file created from the R or Python script, one or multiple data sets, and a `README.md` file.
 The `README.me` files explain the main purpose of each project and the requirements to run each program.

-I purposely avoided updating and re-formatting my first projects because I wanted to showcase (and always remember) the progress from Project 1 to my final degree capstones.
+I purposely avoided updating and re-formatting my first projects because I wanted to showcase (and always remember) the progress from Project 1 to my final capstone projects.
 This is just the beginning of a long career in data science.

 ## List of Projects